macintux/riak-application-guide/modeling.md

     application can assemble the full month's statistics for later retrieval.

-    Yes, getting accurate business requirements is non-trivial, but many Riak applications are version 2 or 3 of a system, written once the business discovered that the scalability story for MySQL, or Postgres, or MongoDB, simply wasn't up to the job of handling their growth.
+    Yes, getting accurate business requirements is non-trivial, but many Riak applications are version 2 or 3 of a system, written once the business discovered that the scalability of MySQL, Postgres, or MongoDB simply wasn't up to the job of handling their growth.

 (@small) Take small bites.

     Remember your parents' advice over dinner?
 They were right.

-    When creating objects *that will be updated later*, constrain their scope and keep the number of contained elements low to reduce the odds of multiple clients attempting to update the data concurrently.
+    When creating objects that will be updated, constrain their scope and keep the number of contained elements low to reduce the odds of multiple clients attempting to update the data concurrently.

 (@indexes) Create your own indexes.

-    Riak offers metadata-driven indexes for values, but these face scaling challenges: in order to identify all objects for a given index value, roughly a third of the cluster must be involved.
+    Riak offers metadata-driven indexes (2i) and full-text indexes (Riak Search) for values, but these face scaling challenges: in order to identify all objects for a given index value, roughly a third of the cluster must be involved.

     For many use cases, creating your own indexes is straightforward and much faster/more scalable, since you'll be managing and